Sree Narada a Maharshi

 PURPORT

 In Sūtra 19, Nārada gave the ultimate definition of bhakti.
 This has led him inevitably to mention the topmost of all devotees, the gopīs of Vraja.
 Nārada might have mentioned other renowned bhaktas, such as Uddhava, Arjuna, Prahlāda Mahārāja, or mother Yaśodā, but he has chosen to give the singular example of the gopīs.
 Nārada's opinion is shared by all realized Vaiṣṇavas, because the gopīs are renowned as the best lovers of Lord Kṛṣṇa.
 The gopīs are most exalted because they gave everything, and sacrificed everything, for their beloved.
-As Śrīla Kṛṣṇadāsa Kavirāja writes in the Caitanya-caritāmṛta (Ādi 4.167-69),
+As Śrīla Kṛṣṇadāsa Kavirāja writes in the Caitanya-caritāmṛta (Ādi 4.167-69),Social customs, scriptural injunctions, bodily demands, fruitive action, shyness, patience, bodily pleasures, self-gratification on the path of varṇāśrama-dharma, which is difficult to give up — the gopīs have forsaken all these, along with their families, and suffered their relatives' punishment and scolding, all for the sake of serving Lord Kṛṣṇa.
+They render loving service to Him for the sake of His enjoyment.

 The gopīs' rasa with Kṛṣṇa is mādhurya, or conjugal love.
 But even bhaktas who worship the Lord in other rasas acknowledge the supermost place of the gopīs in the kingdom of bhakti.
 Nārada Muni, for example, usually associates with Lord Kṛṣṇa in His opulent features in Vaikuṇṭha or Dvārakā.
 In his exchanges with Lord Kṛṣṇa, Nārada often praises the Lord's inconceivable opulence.
 For example, once when Nārada visited Kṛṣṇa in many of His sixteen thousand palaces, he was astonished to see how the Lord had expanded Himself so He could be alone with each of His queens.
 "Your transcendental position is always inconceivable to everyone," said Nārada.
 "As far as I am concerned, I can simply offer my respectful obeisances to You again and again" (Kṛṣṇa, p.
 603).
 Since Nārada is one of the Lord's learned and intimate devotees, he is aware that the gopīs exemplify the topmost expression of love for Kṛṣṇa.
 Similarly, devotees such as Śukadeva Gosvāmī, Bhīṣmadeva, and Vyāsadeva appreciate the gopīs' exalted position.